Business Bankruptcy and Reorganization, Debt Workout Solutions, Complex Litigation and Bankruptcy Appeals

 To schedule an appointment, call (412) 925-8194.

-There is simply no substitute for motivated, high caliber legal talent.
-As with many major cities, Pittsburgh has no shortage of attorneys.
+“>There is simply no substitute for motivated, high caliber legal talent.
+As with many major cities, Pittsburgh is not short of attorneys.
 However, lawyers without bankruptcy experience and a firm understanding of the contours of the Bankruptcy Code and the life cycle of a bankruptcy case may be unable to achieve the results their clients desperately need.
 Businesses and individuals in financial peril are particularly vulnerable to the detrimental impact of improvident advice.
 Robleto Law is a law firm of Pittsburgh Bankruptcy Lawyers who adhere to the precept that no party should become a debtor in a voluntary case under the Bankruptcy Code without an understanding of the likely outcome of the case and the obligations of a debtor.
 When prudent, we advise our clients to avoid the strictures of the Bankruptcy Code with its extensive requirements of public disclosure, rigid plan confirmation process and preordained scheme of creditors’ priority.
 Especially in commercial cases, out of court debt workout arrangements often involve less cost, delay and public scrutiny.
 Nevertheless, bankruptcy remains a very powerful tool and in certain cases may be the most effective and certain path to meeting clients’ needs.

 The most straightforward and intuitive form of a bankruptcy relief is liquidation bankruptcy under chapter 7 of the Bankruptcy Code.
 Chapter 7 is available to individual and business debtors alike and the process is similar in commercial and consumer bankruptcy cases.
 Generally, the moment a debtor files a case under chapter 7, federal law operates to automatically and very broadly stay actions against the debtor and the debtor’s property.
 There are certain exceptions to the application, duration and scope of the automatic stay which do not arise in most cases but that your bankruptcy lawyer can discuss with you.